-$\P5 \cdot Physicalism$ is realism, though it is not naïve realism, but physicalist realism, as seen in $\S10$ .
+$\P5$ · Physicalism is realism, though it is not naïve realism, but physicalist realism, see §10.
 The physicalist realist interprets that the wave function truly represents the outside reality.
 Then he interprets that the act of measuring makes the wave function to collapse to a determinate value.
 Meanwhile, when he is not observing, the wave function develops according to the Schrödinger equation, and reality is open to many different possibilities.
-What is perplexing is that the value measured, and none of the other values that were also possible before the measurement, determines the subsequent development of the wave function, implying that the act of measuring influences the course of nature. $\P_6$ · The subjectivist interprets that the wave function describes what the subject knows.
-Following Descartes, see §2, the subject is certain only when she observes in first person, that is, she is certain only when she makes a measurement.
+What is perplexing is that the value measured, and none of the other values that were also possible before the measurement, determines the subsequent development of the wave function, implying that the act of measuring influences the course of nature.

+$\P_6$ · The subjectivist interprets that the wave function describes what the subject knows.
+And regarding what is outside, following Descartes, see §2, the subject is certain only when she observes in first person, that is, she is certain only when she makes a measurement.
 When the subject is not observing, she cannot be certain, and this is what the Schrödinger equation describes.
-So the Schrödinger equation represents accurately that, between observations, the subject cannot be certain.
+So the Schrödinger equation represents accurately that, between observations, the subject cannot be certain about what is outside.
 And the collapse of the wave function also represents accurately that the subject transitions from uncertainty to certainty only when she observes in first person.
+Therefore, the act of observing does not influence the course of nature, but the subject's knowledge.

-§25 If physicalism is right, then it is currently wrong
+§28 If physicalism is right, then it is currently wrong

-$\P_1 \cdot S_0$ , let us go back to the question of the previous section: Can the current laws of nature be wrong?
+$\P1$ · So, let us go back to the question of the previous section §27: Can the current laws of physics be wrong?
 We have different answers depending on which of the Bell's theorem assumptions we negate.

 - Negating free will is affirming superdeterminism, which is the strict determinism that negates probabilities which is behind Einstein's famous aphorism: 'God does not play dice with the universe'.
 Then the quantum laws would not be the complete truth, as they provide probabilistic forecasts instead of superdeterministic ones, and then part of the current laws of physics would not be completely right. - Negating locality is affirming the instant propagation of effects, sometimes referred to as spooky action at a distance, which contradicts the theory of relativity.
-Then part of the current laws of physics would be wrong. - Negating realism is affirming that the laws of nature are subjective.
+Then part of the current laws of physics would be wrong.

+• Negating realism is affirming that the laws of nature are subjective.
 Then 'being right' is to be interpreted intentionally, meaning that the laws of nature are right as long as they can resolve the problems of the subject.
 Therefore, for some purposes, the current laws of nature could be right.
 However, as physicalism assumes realism, in this case physicalism would be wrong.